data61/anonlink-entity-service/docs/production-deployment.rst

 **Helm** can be used to easily deploy the system to a kubernetes cluster.

-Pull the dependencies:
+From the `deployment/entity-service` directory pull the dependencies:

 ::

     helm dependency update

-Adjust the ``values.yaml`` file to your liking.
+Carefully read through and adjust the ``values.yaml`` file to your deployment.

+For example set the domain by changing ``api.domain``, change the workers' cpu \
+and memory limits in ``workers.resources``.

 Install the whole system